wyplay/pytracemalloc/README.rst

    Methods:

    - create(): take a snapshot
-   - filter_filenames(pattern, include): remove filenames not matching pattern if include is True, or remove filenames matching pattern if include is False (exclude).
+   - filter_filenames(patterns: str|list, include: bool): remove filenames not
+     matching any pattern if include is True, or remove filenames matching a pattern if include is False (exclude).
 See fnmatch.fnmatch() for the syntax of patterns.
-   - write(filename): write a snapshot into a file
+   - write(filename): write the snapshot into a file

    Attributes: